 Zombie (1979) by Lucio Fulci is a typical example of the Italian zombie film – a category in its own right.
-Similar to serial killers in American slasher films, Italian zombie films are shot from the heterosexual male gaze, and the audience is expected to become complicit in feasting upon naked women, or preying on couples having sex.
+Similar to serial killers in American slasher films, Italian zombie films are shot from the heterosexual male gaze.
+The audience is expected to become complicit in feasting upon naked women, or preying upon couples having sex.
 Laura Mulvey has said that the image of a naked young woman often juxtaposes against an image of a disgusting, decaying zombie.
-In the Italian zombie films this takes on a more literal layer – the zombie is shown to eat the naked woman’s body.
+In the Italian zombie films this takes on a more literal layer: the zombie eats the naked woman’s body.
 These are women who receive abuse from both humans and zombies.
 The women exist to absorb violence.

 the state of being a lunatic; insanity (not in technical use).
 The word comes from ‘moonstruck’.
-It used to be thought that the moon causes madness.
+People used to believe that the moon causes madness.

 This word describes something disturbing because of its connection with death.